-The School will take appropriate disciplinary action whenever a student violates or is suspected of violating this Substance Abuse Policy.
-Reporting to campus under the influence of alcohol, drugs or any substance that impairs a student's mental or physical capacity WILL NOT BE TOLERATED.
+The School will take appropriate disciplinary action whenever a student or employee violates or is suspected of violating this Substance Abuse Policy.
+Reporting to campus under the influence of alcohol, drugs or any substance that impairs an individual's mental or physical capacity WILL NOT BE TOLERATED.
 This includes all forms of marijuana and synthetic marijuana.
-Any student using physician-prescribed medication or other medication that may impair performance in either the classroom or the lab shall immediately inform his or her instructor of such medication.
-Additionally, any physician-prescribed drug that might result in a positive drug test must be reported to his or her instructor or the Director of Education or Campus Director as soon as the student begins using the medication.
-Failure to provide such notification in a timely manner may subject the student to all the actions, requirements and conditions described in the Drug Testing Procedures of this policy.
+Any student or employee using physician-prescribed medication or other medication that may impair performance in the classroom, lab, or other school and/or work environment shall immediately inform his or her instructor/supervisor of such medication.
+Additionally, any physician-prescribed drug that might result in a positive drug test must be reported to his or her instructor/supervisor or the Director of Education or Campus Director as soon as the individual begins using the medication.
+Failure to provide such notification in a timely manner may subject the individual to all the actions, requirements and conditions described in the Drug Testing Procedures of this policy.

-When the School becomes aware of reasonable grounds (as listed below) to believe a student has violated the Substance Abuse Policy, the School will immediately investigate.
+When the School becomes aware of reasonable grounds (as listed below) to believe a student or employee has violated the Substance Abuse Policy, the School will immediately investigate.
 Such investigation may include appropriate drug and/or alcohol testing.
 As a result of such investigation and at the School's sole discretion, one or more of the following actions may occur, depending upon factors that include the nature and severity of the offense:

 - verbal warning/advisement

 - written warning/advisement

 - immediate screening test

 - referral to an approved rehabilitation/counseling agency

-- attendance failure
+- suspension from school or employment

-- termination
+- termination from enrollment or employment

 - referral for prosecution

-Students should be aware that the School may bring matters of illegal drug use to the attention of local law enforcement.
-Students should fully understand that the School supports the criminal prosecution of policy violators, when appropriate.
+Students and employees should be aware that the School may bring matters of illegal drug use to the attention of local law enforcement and should fully understand that the School supports the criminal prosecution of policy violators, when appropriate.